Production and Value-Added Processing of Cultivated and Wild-Harvested Elderberries in West Virginia

 Introduction:

 An average West Virginia or Appalachian small farm is a patchwork of pasture, riparian bottom land, and woodlots.
 Using all components of the farm to produce food and fiber is the formula for keeping small farms viable.
 In land area, West Virginia is the fifth most forested state in the United States.
 Research, development and promotion of non-timber, woodlot crops will significantly increase farm or landowner income across West Virginia.
-Woodlot crops such as ramps, ginseng and elderberries are unique to central Appalachia and can have strong market potential both in and out of state.
+Woodlot crops such as ramps, ginseng and elderberries are native to central Appalachia and can have strong market potential both in and out of state.
 Some of these specialty crops have been overharvested from public lands such as the Monongahela National Forest.
 Creating a supply chain from private landowners and cultivated production will prevent excessive over-harvest and damage to public lands.

 WVU Extension will partner with Chris Yura, a food entrepreneur, native West Virginian and beginning farmer.
 Leasing his family farm in central West Virginia, Chris is investing in processing infrastructure to create new, value-added Appalachian food products with the West Virginia Harvest label.
 The farm has successfully aggregated and marketed wild ramps.
 The processed product will be elderberry syrup and frozen elderberries which will be marketed through the West Virginia Harvest label.